seebs/slashprint/ReadMe.txt

 Takes options:
 	-d #	to specify a maximum depth of table dumping.
-	-v	print nil-valued table members
+	-m #	to specify a maximum number of members to print per table -v	print nil-valued table members

 You can build a table of up to about 10k lines with this.
 However, printed